nalisidev/zabbix/templates/cloud/AWS/aws_http/README.md

     ]
 }
 ```

+### Access Key Authorization

+If you are using access key authorization, you need to generate an access key and secret key for an IAM user with the necessary permissions:

+1. Create an IAM user with programmatic access.
+2. Attach the required policy to the IAM user.
+3. Generate an access key and secret key.
+4. Use the generated credentials in the macros `{$AWS.ACCESS.KEY.ID}` and `{$AWS.SECRET.ACCESS.KEY}`.

 ### Assume Role Authorization
 For using assume role authorization, add the appropriate permissions to the role you are using: